 First Impressions of The Sessions Hotel

 High ceilings and exposed brick speak to the hotel’s industrial past, but it’s the nods to Bristol’s place in music history that amuse guests.
-A record player and Vitrola speakers greet guests in the lobby.
+A record player and Vitrola speakers greet guests in the lobby – and on beds in guest rooms.
 Room keys look like cassette tapes, remember those?

 Rooms at The Sessions Hotel